Safety-Critical Control with Input Delay in Dynamic Environment: Safety of Systems with Input Delay

 \subsection{Solution of the System and Predictors}

 To synthesize safety-critical controllers, we ensure that given the state $x(t)$ at time $t$ the solution of~(\ref{eq:system_delay}) continues to be safe over ${[t,t+\tau]}$.
-This property depends on the instantaneous control input $u(t)$ that will be synthesized via CBFs and also on the control input over ${[t-\tau,t)}$ given by the input history ${u_t \in \mathcal{B}}$:
+This property depends on the instantaneous control input $u(t)$ to be synthesized via CBFs and also on the input history over ${[t-\tau,t)}$ given by ${u_t \in \mathcal{B}}$:

 Here $\mathcal{B}$ denotes the space of functions mapping from $[-\tau,0)$ to $U$ that are bounded and continuous almost everywhere.